3vincent/nextcloud-back/README.md

     mysql4byte=1
     TMP_PATH=/tmp

+- `backupDestination`: A directory that should exists.
+Make sure you have enough disk space.
+The script does not check this for you.
+- `nextcloudInstallation`: Directory where your Nextcloud installation lives, e.g. /var/www/nextcloud
+- `nextcloudData`: Directory where Nextcloud stores your user data, e.g. /opt/nextcloud-data
+- `apacheUser`: The user that runs your php or php-fpm environment
+- `mysqlUser`: The name of your Nextcloud MySQL database user
+- `mysqlDatabase`: The name of your Nextcloud MySQL database
-- `mysqlPassword` can/should be left empty when the password is passed as an **ENV_VAR.** Examples see below.
+- `mysqlPassword`: Can/should be left empty when the password is passed as an **ENV_VAR.** Examples see below.

-- `mysql4byte` can be true(1) or false(0).
+- `mysql4byte`: Can be true(1) or false(0).
 It determines if your MySQL database uses 4-byte support.
 Standard is true(1).

-## Setup

-After downloading, make the script executable

-    chmod +x nextcloud-backup.sh

-Edit the script with your favorite editor, to set your preferences at the top of the file `SETUP AREA`:

-    nano nextcloud-backup.sh

 ## Environment Variable vs. Config Variable

 1. You can either pass your mySQL password as an environment variable at execution time, like this `NEXTCLOUDMYSQLPW=mypassword ./nextcloud-backup.sh`.

-2. Or you can edit the SETUP Area in `nextcloud-backup.sh`, and add the password at the top of the file (`mysqlPassword=''`).
+2. Or you can set it up in your config file. (`mysqlPassword=''`).

-If you set the password as environment variable at exection (1) it overwrites the password that is set in the file (2).
+If you set the password as environment variable at exection (1) it overwrites the password that is set in the config file (2).

-If the password is set in the file itself (2), it mentions this at startup.
+If the password is set in the config file (2), it mentions this at startup.

 If both options are empty (1)+(2), the script will quit.